Systemic lupus erythematosusLupus

 In general, the ANA test is considered a screening test:

-- If SLE-like symptoms are present and the ANA test is positive, other tests for SLE will be administered.
+- If SLE-like symptoms are present and the ANA test is positive, other tests for SLE will be done.

 - If SLE-like symptoms are not present and the test is positive, the doctor will look for other causes, or the results will be ignored if the patient is feeling healthy.